March flew by, and it’s time to set up April, so welcome to another Plan With Me post where we’ll be creating an April Bullet Journal Setup.

 Plus he got a bit sick the first days, so no sleep or any rest for me.
 It’s like getting a baby.

-Here’s for the more productive April and happy healthy puppies.
+Here’s to the more productive April and happy healthy puppies.

 Uh and of course I had to include Bruce on this page because he is now my biggest motivation to go out there and rock it!